 Excuse Me… Did I hear you right?
 You’re offering me how much???

-You’ve gone through the grueling attorney job interview stage, written the painstaking thank you notes and made every conceived effort to land your dream job as a lawyer.
+You’ve gone through the grueling attorney job interview stage, written the painstaking thank you notes, and made every possible effort to land your dream job as a lawyer.
 The offer letter with your lawyer salary arrives and now your dream is about to come true… that is, until you open the letter.
 Your heart sinks and your anger level rises.
 The firm has offered you a “low ball salary.”
 They knew your lawyer salary expectations and now you’ve wasted your precious time and energy on something that is not in the cards.
 You decide you have two choices:

 - You can decline the offer and walk back to your old job, with your pride bruised and your tail between your legs…